 - Who will be the contact person?
-Designate someone to onboard the freelancer, answer questions, and manage the project.
-The success of the project depends on the contact person’s ability to provide the support and answers the freelancer needs.
-Make sure to allocate time in this person’s workload for managing the freelancer.
+Please assign an individual to facilitate the freelancer’s onboarding, address inquiries, and oversee the project.
+The effectiveness of the project hinges on the contact person’s capacity to offer necessary assistance and respond to the freelancer’s requirements.
+Hence, it’s important to ensure that time is set aside in this person’s schedule to manage the freelancer.

 - What is the review process?
 Your freelancer likely won’t hit exactly what you want the first time.
 You need to determine who will review the project, how they will provide feedback, and who has final sign-off authority.
 The more organized the process, the better chance of a high-quality project.

 - What is the schedule?
-Freelancers are used to deadlines, and they want you to tell them when they need to deliver what.
-When creating the schedule, be sure to include time for reviews and revisions.
-Consider adding in a few extra days for unexpected delays – which almost always happen.
+Freelancers are accustomed to working with deadlines, and they appreciate clear instructions on when they should deliver their work.
+When you’re establishing the schedule, make sure to allocate time for reviewing and making revisions.
+It’s also a good idea to include a buffer of a few extra days to account for unforeseen delays, which are almost inevitable.

 How Much Does It Cost to Use a Freelance Platform?